-Well known for creating the license plate guitar -- 3D mixed media artwork that exactly replicate many different guitar styles in artistic form.
-I create my license plate guitars and other forms of license plate art in my North Carolina workshop, and sell my work through my website and at art shows around the country.
+I am an artist who uses license plates as my medium.
+Most of my time is spent creating license plate guitar art using 3-D mixed media to exactly replicate many different guitar styles in artistic form.
+I create my license plate guitars and other forms of license plate art in my North Carolina workshop, and sell my work through my website, petergeigerart.com, and at art shows around the country.

 My license plate art is created through a labor intensive process.
 The tags used in the pieces are usually state specific to the client and are found objects selected for their color or meaning.

 Then they are shaped, molded, clipped, cut and mixed with tags of other colors and/or reflective metals to create the story.